-Student evaluations of the Religious Formation Program occur at the end of the academic year during the final formation group meeting.
-The students in each formation group give oral evaluations to the Formation Director.
-Students evaluate the overall Program, their own formation group, their Formation Director, retreats, recollections, topics presented, counseling services, spiritual formation, and ministry program.
+The religious sister's evaluation of the Religious Formation Program occurs during the final few weeks of the academic year.
+The religious sister evaluates the overall Program, her own formation group, her Formation Director, retreats, recollections, topics presented, counseling services, spiritual formation, and ministry program.
 Formation Directors give both oral and written summaries to the Formation Team during the school year's final meeting.
-The information from these evaluations is discussed and evaluated, leading to adjustments in the Program as needed.
+The information from the women religious' evaluations is discussed and evaluated, leading to adjustments in the Program as needed.

-Evaluation of the Students to Measure the Effectiveness of the Program
+Assessment to Measure the Effectiveness of the Program

-At the end of each academic school year, Formation Directors assess how well the Religious Formation Program has met its stated outcomes for the students.
-In this process, the Formation Directors use a student's evaluations, Formation Director's observations and formation group input to assess the progress of the student in the Program.
-A student's progress is assessed two years after her entrance into the ESL Institute, at the end of her second year in the College Program and at the completion of her program at Divine Word College.
-A student is assessed using a Likert-Scale to measure her progress toward competence in each facet of the Program.
+At the end of each academic school year, Formation Directors assess how well the Women Religious Formation Program has met its stated outcomes for all religious sisters.
+In this process, the Formation Directors use all religious sisters evaluations, Formation Directors observations and formation group input to assess the progress of the Women Religious Program.
+Each religious sisters progress is assessed two years after her entrance into the ESL Institute, at the end of her second year in the College Program and at the completion of her program at Divine Word College.
+She is assessed using a LikertScale to measure her progress toward competence in each facet of the Program.
 Formation Directors set a target score in each area.
 To assess the Program itself, a total score for each item and the cohort group is ascertained and studied to determine any areas where expected outcomes are not being met.
-This allows Formation Directors to make adjustments in the requirements or activities meant to help the students meet the outcomes.
+This allows Formation Directors to make adjustments in the requirements or activities meant to help her meet the outcomes.
 This Program assessment also helps identify other areas in the Program that may be in need of modification, increased emphasis, or further development.